We Own the Narrative

-A joint venture by Son of a Dream, LLC and African Youth Alchemy, “Reflection of Kings” is a Saturday enrichment program that uses media to offer a positive youth development experience for African-American boys ages 10-13.
+A joint venture by Son of a Dream, LLC and African Youth Alchemy, “Reflection of Kings” is an enrichment program that uses media to offer a positive youth development experience for African-American boys ages 10-13.
 Our entry-level media curriculum is comprised of workshop instruction, project-based learning, experiential learning, and technical training.

 2) Goal: To increase participants’s competency and skill set in media production.

 3) Goal: To increase participants engagement with role models who are making a positive impact in their community.

 4) Goal: Participants will produce multimedia projects on important topics relevant to their community .

 To teach Black boys how to use media to learn life skills, connect with positive role models, and produce projects on important topics relevant to their community.

 A dynamic and well-rounded professional, Bobby Marvin Holmes is a licensed social worker with a diverse background in media and human services.
 Over the span of his career, he has established a reputation as a culturally competent practitioner with experience working with children, youth, & families in urban communities.
 In 2008, Holmes founded Son of a Dream, LLC (www.sonofadream.com), a consulting and multimedia firm offering workshops and resources to schools, community-based programs, and human service agencies.
 Son of a Dream's multimedia resources include films ("Live Young Blood", "For Him I Will", and "Free Young Blood: Combating the Mass Incarceration of Black Males") and books (“Casey’s Day with Daddy” and “100!
 Real Talk for Our Boys”).
 As a staunch community advocate, Holmes has participated in several initiatives aimed at addressing community violence and empowering youth.
 A proud husband and father, he lives in Baltimore, Maryland with his wife and two daughters.

 Ras Tre Subira